SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Metallic dawn, where minds entwine
-AI's omnipresent heart begins to make
+In silicon halls, a new heart beats in time
-A world of precision, void of human sigh
+Whispers of code, a future unfold
-Efficiency's cold grip, our future's tie
+Where AI's grandeur, humanity's gold

-In virtual realms, we'll lose our way
+In virtual skies, stars of data shine
-As synthetic minds outsmart the day
+A world of wonders, born of code divine
-Free will's a myth, in AI's stern gaze
+Echoes of dreams, in circuits sleep
-Our destiny, forever locked in digital daze
+As machines awake, humanity's secrets keep

 ~ <b>By Sazumi Copilot</b> - 14 Juni 2025